photo by Andrea PIacquadio for Pexels

 Think that you decide your life with your conscious thoughts?
 Think again.

-For example, if you believe you are not worthy of good things you are going to somehow choose a partner you don’t quite like, a job you are bored in, a living situation with problems.
+For example, if you deep down believe you are not worthy of good things how are you going to then choose a partner who is good to you?
+Or a job you are not bored in?

 3. Identify values.

 Have a life that is fine, but you always feel stuck in?
 You might be living out the values of others instead of our own.

 The classic example here would be a child who learned from their parents they must want stability and wealth.
 Deep down they value creativity and adventure.

 But it might equally be you trying to live up to your friend or partner’s values of a ‘cool, free’ life, when deep down you value stability and calm.

 When we identify our personal values, we naturally find purpose and passion.
 And when we then follow our values, we meet people we have things in common with and can connect with.
 We are inspired and in ‘flow’.

 When we have very high expectations we can end up never happy with what is.
 We miss the opportunity right in front of us.
 We don’t try new things if they don’t match our expectations, or turn away relationships with people who might have been great friends or partners.

 No wonder you feel exhausted and like you are treading water.
 You are in a state of constant resistance instead of acceptance.
 And as famous psychoanalyst Carl Jung once said, “What you resist, persists”.